12 Chapter 12: Repeated Measures t-test

 Advantages.
 Repeated measure designs reduce the probability of Type I errors when compared with independent sample designs because repeated measure t-tests reduce the probability that we will get a statistically significant difference that is due to an extraneous variable that differed between groups by chance (due to some other factor than the one in which we are interested).

 Repeated measure designs are also more powerful (sensitive) than independent sample designs because two scores from each person are compared so each person serves as his or her own control group (we analyze the difference between scores).
-A special type of repeated measures design is known as the matched pairs design.
-If we are designing a study and suspect that there are important factors that could differ between our groups even if we randomly select and assign subjects, then we may use this type of design.
+Repeated measures help identify individual differences.

 Disadvantages.
 Repeated measure t-tests are very sensitive to outside influences and treatment influences.
 Outside Influences refers to factors outside of the experiment that may interfere with testing an individual across treatment/trials.
 Examples include mood or health or motivation of the individual participants.
 Think about it, if a participant tries really hard during the pretest but does not try very hard during the posttest, these differences can create problems later when analyzing the data.